-I am a PhD Candidate in social anthropology at the University of Manchester.
-I use ethnographic methods to explore issues related to infrastructure, environment, and materiality.
+I am a PhD candidate in Social Anthropology at the University of Manchester.
+I use ethnographic methods to explore infrastructures, environments, and materiality.

 In addition to the above, my research interests include outer space, elemental media, digital anthropology, multispecies ethnography, and the anthropology of science and technology.